tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson02.md

 ## Learning Objectives -- by the end of the lesson you will be able to
  * open a shell on your laptop (terminal.app or PowerShell) and run commands
- * connect to one of the Brandeis
+ * connect to one of the Brandeis servers (e.g. tiara) and run bash commands there
  * use shell commands to traverse and modify the file system (pwd, ls, cd, mkdir, rm, rmdir, touch,...)
  * open chatgpt and ask it to write shell commands for you